 "Economic deprivation - lack of income - is a standard feature of most definitions of poverty.
 But this in itself does not take account of the myriad of social, cultural and political aspects of the phenomenon.
 Poverty is not only a deprivation of economic or material resources but a violation of human dignity." - Office of the High Commissioner for Human Rights

-Write a reflective paper of a minimum of 1000 words that examines the above statement and shows your understanding of its meaning in today's society.
+Write a reflective paper that examines the above statement and shows your understanding of its meaning in today's society.
 Support your thoughts by providing information about poverty in Calgary.